AidanFray/ROP_Emporium/0x01_split/32-bit/README.md

 End of assembler dump.
 ```

 That provides us with a static address for `system` (0x08048657).
-We not want to use the `/bin/cat flag.txt` as an argument for `system`.
+We now want to use the `/bin/cat flag.txt` as an argument for `system` alongside a dud `exit` address.

 Our payload will have: